Pala57/pala57/README.md

 <br />

-- 🔭 I’m currently working on ... my website
-- 🌱 I’m currently learning ...
-ASP.NET
+- 🌱 I’m currently learning ... .NET Core
-- 📫 How to reach me: ...  live:a.palamar4uck
+- 📫 How to reach me: ...  <a href="skype:a.palamar4uck?chat">a.palamar4uck</a>

-- ⚡ Fun fact: ...
-I love play basketball and watch NBA games -->
+-->

 <br />